Key dates:

 Overview

-SDKs are classified into three tiers based on feature completeness, maintenance commitments, and documentation quality:
+SDKs are classified into three tiers based on feature completeness, maintenance commitments, and documentation quality:- Tier 1: Fully supported SDKs with complete protocol implementation, including all non-experimental features and optional capabilities like sampling and elicitation

 - Tier 2: Actively-maintained SDKs working toward full protocol specification support